Queryable.Average Method (IQueryable<Nullable<Int32>>)

 Computes the average of a sequence of nullable Int32 values.

-The average of the sequence of values, or nullptr if the source sequence is empty or contains only nullptr values.
+The average of the sequence of values, or null if the source sequence is empty or contains only null values.

 Usage NoteIn Visual Basic and C#, you can call this method as an instance method on any object of type IQueryable<Nullable<Int32>>.
 When you use instance method syntax to call this method, omit the first parameter.
 For more information, see Extension Methods (Visual Basic) or Extension Methods (C# Programming Guide).